Greer Foundation

 Carl C. Greer, PhD, PsyD - Founder and Trustee

-Dr. Greer is a retired clinical psychologist and Jungian analyst who teaches at the Jung Institute in Chicago and is on the staff of the Lorene Replogle Counseling Center.
+Dr. Greer is a retired clinical psychologist and Jungian analyst who teaches at the Jung Institute in Chicago and is on the staff of the Lorene Replogle Counselling Center.
 He holds workshops on Jungian and shamanic topics.
 His professional journey was unique: he was president of an oil company at age 28 and taught at Columbia University, but in his early 40s, he returned to school for a degree in psychology to pursue more meaningful work.
 He is also an author and shamanic practitioner.

 Lisa Sanchez - Executive Director and Chief Financial Officer